rehierl/node-tree-outliner/1-2-0-node-trees/1-5-subtree-cont.md

 7. (#U == #E-X)           (#T == #N-Y)
 ```

-Consequently, if a node is removed from a tree, then the resulting subtree
+Consequently, if a node is removed from a tree, then the resulting proper
-is guaranteed to also have fewer edges.
-Likewise, if an edge is removed from
+subtree is guaranteed to also have fewer edges.
+Likewise, if an edge is
-a tree, then the resulting subtree is also guaranteed to have fewer nodes.
+removed from a tree, then the resulting proper subtree is also guaranteed
+to have fewer nodes.

 In addition to that, the number of elements removed from the set of a tree
 will result in the removal of the same amount of elements from the other set.